andyjtran/andyjtran.github.io/about.markdown

 <br><br>

 # Disclaimer
-Views and opinions expressed on this site are my personal opinions and may not represent the opinions of any entities I may be affiliated with.
+Views and opinions expressed on this site are my personal opinions and may not represent the opinions of any entities I may be associated with.